Nipple Piercings Beaten to Death

 Though it is commonly believed that nipple piercing dates back to the Roman Empire, there is no documentation to the fact.
 It may be that it is nothing more than another Urban Legend created by Doug Malloy.
 As the story goes, the Imperial Guard wore capes that were chained to their pierced nipples.
 Which had its roots in a photo of a baroque statue from Versailles that had a Roman Breastplate depicted chains from nipple rings to a cape.
 Whether this was simply an artistic license or based in reality is debatable.
 However, with my interest in history boarding on an obsession, chances are was my own first introduction to nipple piercings.

 There is a number of examples of Nipple piercing throughout history including the North American Native People the Karankawa which were heavily tattooed and pierced their lips and nipples.
-Kabyle people of Algeria practiced nipple and continued into modern time as they immigrated into the Western world.
+Kabyle people of Algeria practiced nipple and continued into modern times as they immigrated into the Western world.
 In fact, the practice is still ongoing in their female population.

 In western culture, the practice was carried on by American and British Sailors as a way to mark crossing certain areas of the ocean.
 Queen Isabeau of Bavaria during the 14th century was famed for her love of dresses that were open in the front and revealed her pierced nipples.
 There is also an often repeated case of a fade of female nipple piercing becoming in vogue during the latter part of the 19th century.
-However, this may have been more erotic fantasy than reality.
+However, this may have been a more erotic fantasy than reality.

 There is a number of cases including the Incredible Til that had his nipples pierced along with a number of other more erotic piercings as far back as the 1920s but outside of a few select individuals like Ethel Grange and those involved in underground activities it was rare.
 It wouldn't be until the sexual revolution of the late 1960s and Gay Liberation that we begin to see an increase of the act of nipple piercing in Western culture.
 Though still considered by mainstream culture as an extreme and underground activity.